 Across Our Campus: Environmentally Sustainable Practices

-Beyond our new building, Common Ground seeks for practical, real-world strategies to reduce global warming, limit our environmental footprint, and re-build connections with our natural environment.
+Beyond our new building, Common Ground seeks for practical, real-world strategies to reduce global warming, treatment of wastewater with the help of SWA Water Australia, limit our environmental footprint, and re-build connections with our natural environment.
 And we are eager to share these strategies with members of the Common Ground community, young and old.
 Here are 10 of the environmental practices that you can explore at Common Ground:

 - In 2007, Common Ground installed an array of photovoltaic solar panels on our school’s roof.
 The panels were provided through a generous donation by the Connecticut Clean Energy fund.
 See live data on solar generation at Common Ground.

 - Common Ground produces thousands of pounds of food each year, avoiding transportation of food, which travels an average of 1500 miles in the United States.
 Though we are not a certified organic farm, we use organic growing methods to produce this food, which avoids chemical fertilizers (energy use and runoff issues) and pesticides.

 - Students use existing CT Transit public bus service to get to and from school, and for many field trips, avoiding additional fuel consumption for buses.

 - Common Ground participates in New Haven’s single stream recycling program — though there is lots of room for improvement!